 The Mardi Himal Trek is a hidden gem in the Annapurna region, offering a peaceful and less crowded alternative for those craving an "off the beaten path" adventure in Nepal.
 It is the best trek in nepal for beginners.
-Ideal for nature lovers and solitude seekers, the Mardi Himal trekking route winds through untouched landscapes, with plenty of cozy tea houses available for overnight stays along the way.
-This makes it both an accessible and serene journey.
+While most trekkers head straight for the well-known Annapurna Base Camp, just south of it lies the hidden gem of the Mardi Himal trek, a breathtaking, less-crowded trail that offers raw natural beauty and a true sense of adventure.
+As of May 2025, Nepal’s rule requiring foreign trekkers to hire licensed guides for treks like Mardi Himal is still officially in place.

 The trail leads adventurers through enchanting rhododendron forests, quaint villages, terraced fields, and alpine meadows, eventually revealing breathtaking views of the Annapurna range, including the majestic Machhapuchhre Himal (Fishtail).
 Though parts of the path can be steep and slippery, especially on the approach to Mardi Himal Base Camp, the scenic beauty more than rewards the effort.
 At a remarkable Mardi Himal Base Camp height of approximately 4,500 meters, trekkers are treated to stunning, up-close views of the surrounding snow capped peaks.